-When the module first boots, no operators are authenticated.
 The System User must authenticate to the module via an AKEP2 protocol.
-Successful authentication places this operator into the Primary Cryptographic Officer role and also establishes a secure channel to the SEP.
-In this role, the System User may choose to either escalate privileges by completing the OTP (One Time Password) service, or the System User may elect to reduce privileges by assuming the User role.
-From the User role, an AKEP2 reauthentication is required in order to re-assume the Primary Cryptographic Officer role.
+Successful authentication places this user into the Primary Cryptographic Officer role.
+In this role, the System User may choose to either escalate privileges by completing the OTP (One Time Password) service, or the System User may elect to reduce privileges by assuming the user role.
+From the user role, an AKEP2 re-authentication is required in order to re-assume the Primary Cryptographic Officer role.
 From the Recovery Officer role, the System User is transitioned by the module back to Primary Cryptographic Officer role after the completion of any service reserved exclusively for the Recovery Officer role.